 Depending upon your soil conditions, drainage may be achieved with a deep crushed-rock base such as a French drain or by running PVC piping through the concrete walls to discharge any excess water.
 Some areas may allow for natural drainage, but without proper removal of any water, the foundation and thus the guard itself may be compromised.
 Effective drainage is vital to the longevity of the crossing and should be done with the best possible long-term solution in mind.

 Boxed Cattle Guard Installations

-A boxed cattle guard is a great choice for temporary use in low traffic areas or construction sites.
-Laid directly on flat ground, they can be spiked into the soil, railroad ties or a set in a firm gravel mix to help eliminate movement.
-They are great for low volume access areas and don’t require a vault to be dug underneath.
+A boxed cattle guard is a great choice for temporary use in low-traffic areas or construction sites.
+Laid directly on flat ground, they can be spiked into the soil, railroad ties, or set in a firm gravel mix to help eliminate movement.
+They are great for low-volume access areas and don’t require a vault to be dug underneath.
 A steel skirt is welded directly to the frame and will help keep the area below clear from creeping dirt.
-Very popular with construction sites, the guards may be moved from location to location and be used as rumblers, dirt shakers, or washout areas to clean equipment before leaving a job site.
+Very popular with construction sites, the guards may be moved from location to location and be used as dirt shakers, or washout areas to clean equipment before leaving a job site.

 Best used in situations where the cattle guard will be used temporarily, these versatile installations will do well for all types of applications.

 For ease of use, nothing provides better access to your livestock than a properly installed Texas Gate.
 You don’t need to manually open and close it or worry about someone leaving it open and your animals wandering off.
 With proper installation, this convenient and secure access will greatly improve your ability to manage your farm and ranch.